Whopper92/build-metrics-server/README.md

 * `overview.css`
 Contents: all styling used for the /overview route, which is the main dashboard display.

+* `package.css`
+Contents: Styling for the individual package view.

+* `packageSelection.css`
+Contents: Styling for the package selection screen.

+* `packageType.css`
+Contents: Styling for the package type view.

+* `toolTips.css`
+Contents: Styling for tooltips and modal popups, which are present on every view.

 ##### `models/`
 * `metric.rb`